-The new Android 11 operating system, which is scheduled for release in the summer of 2020, includes several changes that will impact the way CoPilot:
+The new Android 11 operating system released, includes several changes that will impact the way CoPilot:

 - Stores application files and map data on a device